Last Day of Term - Friday 20th December - early finish

 Within our Modular and Generic pathways, Forest schools is delivered to all classes in Year 7 and 8.
 The Duke of Edinburgh Bronze award is introduced in Year 9.
 This highly valuable qualification is optional for students however, uptake for this award is very popular.
 Those students who do not choose to enrol of the Duke of Edinburgh award will still access Forest Schools in Year 9.
 Moving into KS4, many students will progress from the bronze award to the silver award.
 Those students who chose not to follow the Duke of Edinburgh will encounter alternative outdoor experiences in their QUEST curriculum.

-Within the SLD pathway, students follow the NOLA accreditation from year 7-9.
+Within the SLD pathway, students follow the NOLA accreditation.
 Within the NOLA award, students will have access to Forest Schools and a whole range of outdoor learning opportunities.
-In KS4, all students will begin the Duke of Edinburgh certificate, completing Volunteering, Physical and Skills sections as part of their outdoor education curriculum.
+In KS4, students may begin the Duke of Edinburgh certificate if ready, completing Volunteering, Physical and Skills sections as part of their outdoor education curriculum.

 Once these students move into FE, they have the option of converting this certificate to the Duke of Edinburgh Bronze award by completing the Expedition section.
 Progression through the NOLA award and Duke of Edinburgh certificate, provides students greater exposure and opportunity to developing their confidence and competence in the outdoor learning environment.
 Those SLD students who may be developmentally ready for the Duke of Edinburgh Award in Year 9, have the option to do so alongside Modular and Generic pathways.